wavefrontHQ/docs/pages/doc/traces_function.md

 </tr>
 <tr>
 <td>shard</td>
-<td markdown="span">Name of a subgroup of hosts within a cluster, for example, `secondary`.
+<td markdown="span">Name of a mirror or other subgroup of hosts within a cluster, for example, `secondary`.
 Matches spans that represent operations that are executed on the specified shard.</td>
 <td><code>traces(shard="secondary")</code></td>
 </tr>
 <tr>